symfony/symfony-docs/contributing/community/reviews.rst

 The Pull Request Review Process
 -------------------------------

-The process for reviewing pull requests (PRs) is similar to doing a review of a bug report.
-Reviews of pull requests usually take a little longer since you need to understand the functionality that has been fixed or implemented and then find out whether the implementation is complete.
+The process for reviewing pull requests (PRs) is similar to the one for bug reports.
+Reviews of pull requests usually take a little longer since you need to understand the functionality that has been fixed or added and find out whether the implementation is complete.

-It is okay to do partial reviews.
+It is okay to do partial reviews!
 If you do a partial review, comment how far you got and leave the PR in "Needs Review" state.

 Pick a pull request from the `PRs in need of review`_ and follow these steps: